quixio/quix-cli/docs/Reference/sdk/broker/local.gen.md

 ## Overview

-Set the Sdk broker configuration to point to a 'Local' broker (default: pipeline broker)
+Set the SDK broker configuration to point to a 'Local' broker (default: pipeline broker)

 **Aliases:** `local`, `enable`